-Overall, Seymour has had ties to the UTA program that stretch back nearly three decades, helping lead them to more than 400 victories, seven Southland Conference championships, six NCAA Tournament appearances, and to a No. 7 national ranking at the end of the 1988 season.
+Overall, Seymour has had ties to the UTA program that stretch back nearly three decades, helping lead it to more than 400 victories, seven Southland Conference championships, six NCAA Tournament appearances, and to a No. 7 national ranking at the end of the 1988 season.

 Seymour returned to her alma mater in 1996 as an assistant coach on Janine Smith's staff.
 In her eight years as an assistant, the team captured two regular season championships, two SLC Tournament titles and made two trips to the NCAA Tournament while never finishing lower than fourth in the conference.

 As a student-athlete, Seymour came to UT Arlington in 1984, but missed all of the season after undergoing knee surgery.
-She worked her way into the lineup in 1985 and contributed 18 kills, 24 digs, and 12 service aces in 24 matches as the team went on to go 28-4 to make the school's first appearance in the NCAA Tournament.
+She worked her way into the lineup in 1985 and contributed 18 kills, 24 digs, and 12 service aces in 24 matches as the team went 28-4 to make the school's first appearance in the NCAA Tournament.

 Seymour captained the 1988 squad to 30-4 record and a No. 7 ranking in the final AVCA poll.
 The team earned tournament wins over Pepperdine and Kentucky before being eliminated by eventual national champion Texas.
 Seymour finished her playing career with 48 kills, 95 service aces and 433 digs in 119 matches and 313 sets.
 Including her redshirt season, the Mavs went 140-41 during her playing tenure.